Penthouse North: Plot

-Having returned to America, where her live-in boyfriend, Ryan, is desperate to marry her.
+Sara returns to America, where her live-in boyfriend, Ryan, is desperate to marry her.
 Sara is planning a party and goes out to buy some supplies when she is knocked over by a cyclist.
 When she gets home Ryan appears to have stepped out - Sara is unable to see his murdered body.
 When she takes a shower, Ryan's killer is revealed to still be in the house, using his blade to push a towel in Sara's direction when she cannot find one.

 Sara discovers Ryan's body when she slips in his blood.
 The killer makes himself known and ties Sara to her bed, asking for "the diamond" which Ryan stole from him.
 Sara is shocked by the revelation that Ryan is not the man he made himself out to be.
 She offers the killer, now known as Chad, the diamond, but then knocks him out and escapes the apartment.
 She hides in her building's basement where her friend Antonio hears her calls for help.
 He tries to save her but Chad slits his throat.
 Sara escapes to the street when she trips into the arms of Robert Hollander, who promises to keep her safe.

 They retreat to her building and it is revealed that Chad knows Hollander and they are working together to find the diamonds.
 They find a case of hundreds of thousands of dollars hidden behind a canvassed photo that Sara took.
 Having confirmed that Ryan was a crook, Hollander and Chad renew their efforts, certain that the diamonds are hidden somewhere in the penthouse.
 Hollander throws Sara's cat over the balcony in a fit of spite before locking Sara up again.
 She tries to reason with Chad, then turns her attentions to Hollander, desperate to end the torment.